ogotoh/spaln/README.md

         * *N*=12: Output the same information as -O4 in the binary format.
 If -oOutput is set, three files named Output.grd, Output.erd, and Output.qrd will be created.
 Otherwise, query.grd, query.erd, and query.qrd will be created.
+If the -g option is set, gzip-compressed outputs will be generated.
      * -Q *N*: Select algorithm (3)
         * 0<=*N*<=3: Genomic segment in the fasta format given by the first argument vs. *query* given by the second argument.
 One may skip the formatting step described above if only this mode of operation is used.
         * 4<=*N*<=7: Genome mapping and alignment.
 The genomic sequence must be formatted beforehand.